 8. Inactive or obsolete accounts

 Dormant user and computer accounts are open invitations for hackers to gain access to your systems and data.
 However, these often build up unnoticed in Active Directory unless you have a solution that notifies you of their creation.
 It offers detailed insights into all inactive users and computer accounts in your database.
-It lets you take automated actions against such obsolete objects – allowing you to rename them, move them to separate Organizational Unit, or delete them at predefined intervals.
+It lets you take automated actions against such obsolete objects – allowing you to rename them, move them to separate Organizational Units or delete them at predefined intervals.

 Figure 9: Inactive Users Report